snowdriftcoop/snowdrift/BUILD.md

 Add the PostgreSQL bin directory to the path `C:\Program Files (x86)\PostgreSQL\9.4\bin`

-Instead of using sdm, follow the appendix at the end of this file for setting up the development database manually.
+Instead of using sdm, follow the instructions in [DATABASE-MANAGEMENT.md] to set up the development database manually.
 Some of the precise commands may need slight adapting such as using `psql -U postgres` to enter the psql prompt.

 The rest of the build instructions should work (although we're not sure about the use of Stack reliably on Windows yet).